 A Theory Stack

 Together, these documents outline a hybrid visual practice built on logic, constructs and code that doesn’t pretend that an image “knows” what it’s doing.
 It doesn’t.
-This work shows a refusal of defaults that seeks out structure, recursion or pressuring alternatives.
+This work seeks structure, recursion or pressuring alternatives.
 Then offering a scaffold path to rebuild and replicate.

 System Explainers